jennifernha/Microsoft-Movie-Analysis/README.md

 ![graph9](./images/directors_animation.png)
 ***
 ## Conclusions
-This analysis leads to three recommendations for creating movies :
+This analysis leads to three recommendations for creating movies:

 **1. Release movies in May, June, July, November, or December.** Our analysis shows that summertime and holiday seasons are the best time of year to release a movie.
 If Microsoft wants to release a movie across the world simultaneously, I recommend launching a movie in June or July.
 If a different timeline can be applied, release a movie in the States in May first, then internationally in June.

 **2. Produce a movie in Mystery, Horror, Animation genres.** Microsoft has the capability to run movie business in many countries as it has many locations worldwide.
 Therefore, I recommend producing a movie in Mystery, Horror, and Animation to target audience globally.

 **3. Recruit people with proven stats.** I provided lists of Top 10 actors and directors in Top 3 genres that generated the most profit.
 Microsoft should contact these individuals and try to recruit them to enter this competitive movie industry.
 ***
 ## Next Steps